 4. Derrick Jones Jr. | March 10 vs. Raptors

 “Airplane mode” simply isn’t playing fair at this point.
-A poor lob from Heat center Bam Adebayo winded up working in Jones Jr.’s favor as he threw down the most impressive alley-oop of the season.
-Peep Pascal Siakam’s reaction on the opposing bench.
+A poor lob from Heat center Bam Adebayo winded up working in Jones Jr.’s favor as he threw down the most impressive dunk of the season.
+Take notice of Pascal Siakam’s reaction on the opposing bench.

-Last season’s poster of the year was printed in Madison Square Garden when Giannis Antetokounmpo dunked, excuse me, jumped over Tim Hardaway Jr. This season the home team has gotten filthy with the rim-rockers.
-Kevin Knox saw an opportunity to go up over Ben Simmons and he did.
+Last season’s poster of the year was printed in Madison Square Garden when Giannis Antetokounmpo dunked, excuse me, jumped over Tim Hardaway Jr. This season the home team flipped the rim-rocking script.
+Kevin Knox saw an opportunity to go up over Ben Simmons, and he did.
 Violently.

-Allen has proven to be a fearless big man for Brooklyn this season, unafraid to challenge the game’s biggest stars.
-That includes LeBron James.
+Allen proved to be a fearless big man for Brooklyn this season, unafraid to challenge the game’s biggest stars.
+That included LeBron James.
 The Nets center emphatically denied James’ 260-pound frame at the rim, becoming just the eighth player to ever block a James’ dunk attempt.

-Just five days after joining the team, Butler drilled a game-winning 3, then followed that up a week later with another game-winning 3.
+Just five days after joining the team via trade, Butler drilled a game-winning 3, then followed that up a week later with another game-winning 3.
 Consider both a top play of the year.